axisgroup/evaluation-toolkit/3.Planning-the-Test/Research-Methods/UsabilityTesting/README.md

 [Source](http://usabilitygeek.com/paper-prototyping-as-a-usability-testing-technique/)

-A more comprehensive checklist : https://www.nngroup.com/articles/usability-test-checklist/
+A more comprehensive checklist : https://www.nngroup.com/articles/usability-test-checklist/ or

 ### Choosing the Right Test

-In the free [Guide to Usability Testing](http://proxystudio.uxpin.com/ebooks/guide-to-usability-testing/), we divide the tests into four categories based on Christian Rohrer’s [fantastic article](http://www.nngroup.com/articles/which-ux-research-methods/):
+In the free [Guide to Usability Testing](http://proxystudio.uxpin.com/ebooks/guide-to-usability-testing/), the tests are divided into four categories based on Christian Rohrer’s [fantastic article](http://www.nngroup.com/articles/which-ux-research-methods/):

 - **Scripted** —These tests analyze the user’s interaction with the product based on set instructions, targeting more specific goals and individual elements. (tree testing, hallway usability tests, benchmark testing)